Suryakant-Bharti/Important-Java-Concepts/Java-Collections/README.md

-# Collections in Java
+# Collections Framework in Java

 The java.util package contains all the classes and interfaces for Collection framework.

-## Hierarchy of Collection Framework :
+## Hierarchy of Collection Interface :

 ![collection-hierarchy](https://user-images.githubusercontent.com/2780145/34073817-62945de4-e2c8-11e7-820b-84f9dad32af3.png)